nour-habib/mapf-cbs-heuristics-public/README.md

 <h1>MAPF: Implementation of CBS with Heuristics</h1>

-This is a group project for a 4th year level course in Intelligent Systems.
+This is a group project for a 4th year level course in Intelligent Systems, Fall 2021.
 Group members: Amon Sidhu, Nour Habib

 <h2>Intro</h2>